rohgoyal/getting-started/toolkit/getting-started-creating-an-api-in-nodejs/README.md

 Before you begin, you will need to [install the IBM API Connect toolkit](https://github.com/ibm-apiconnect/getting-started/tree/master/toolkit/0-Prereq).

 ---
-### Create a LoopBack project from the command line
+### Create a LoopBack project
+A LoopBack project can be created using either the APIC toolkit command line or the API Designer interface.
+The steps for each option are outlined below:

+#### Option 1 - APIC toolkit CLI
 To create a LoopBack project using the APIC toolkit command line, complete the following steps:
 1. From the command-line interface, enter the command below.
 It is used to create and manage LoopBack applications.
 	```bash